SaniyaJos/Adaptive-Study-Assistant/README.md

 3. **Select Study View**:
    * **Learn**: Generates the sequential learning path.
 Read through explanations, ask doubts to the chatbot, and test your knowledge.
    * **Exam Recall**: Generates a quick memory-refresh guide compiled from your entire document.
-4. **Take Quizzes**: Generate a quiz on any topic, submit your answers, and check the diagnostics section to view your strengths and review recommendations.
+4. **Take Quizzes**: Generate a quiz on any topic, submit your answers, and check the Performance Insights section to view your strengths and review recommendations.

+## Skills Demonstrated

+- Retrieval-Augmented Generation (RAG)
+- Vector Databases (ChromaDB)
+- Google Gemini API Integration
+- Semantic Search
+- Streamlit Application Development
+- Session Persistence & State Management